 The purpose of the Writing Center is to help students with their writing by providing individualized assistance in a peer-centered environment.
 The goal of the Writing Center is to improve students' written communication skills in preparation for career and academic endeavors.
 Specifically, the Writing Center offers guidance in prewriting, drafting, and revising.
 Additional help is provided in the areas of research and APA/MLA styles of documentation.

-Career Development/Placement
+Course Development/Placement

-RCC offers career assessments, vocational guidance, occupational resource information, and career decision-making instruction through its student success counseling staff.
+RCC offers career assessments, vocational guidance, occupational resource information, and career decision-making assistance through its student success and career services team.

 ■ Human Resources Development (HRD)/Employability Success